 Hollywood police respond to reports of multiple people shot at Broadwalk

-MIAMI - Hollywood police are responding to reports of multiple people shot Monday afternoon.
+MIAMI - Hollywood police have responded to reports of multiple people shot Monday evening.

 Preliminary reports indicated at least seven people had been shot, including a 15-year-old in the area of the 1200 block of N. Broadwalk.